 - 1. involvement with honors committees

-- 2. involvement with graduate thesis committees
+- 2. involvement with graduate thesis and/or comprehensive examination committees

 - 3. involvement with internships

-- 4. supervision of independent studies
+- 4. supervision of independent studies and/or research practicum

 - 5. curriculum development

-- 6. extent of new course preparations
+- 6. extent of new course preparations and/or redesign

 - 7. student advising

 - 8. efforts supporting student success

 - 9. efforts supporting campus diversity

 - 10. mentoring of students

 - 11. publishing in teaching-oriented journals

-- 12. community outreach
+- 12. pedagogically-oriented community outreach

 - 2. Candidates are strongly encouraged to:

 - a.
-Demonstrate that students exhibit positive affect toward their courses.
+Demonstrate that students have evaluated their courses positively